 The permit fees for industrial occupancies cost as little as $7.50 and up to $15, depending on the size and parameters of the warehouse.
-The minimum fee for all work associated with the permit is $198.59, while an hourly rate of $85.79 is charged for examination and inspection services.
+The minimum fee for all work concerning the permit is $198.59, while examination and inspection services charge an hourly rate of $85.79.

 Warehouse drawing plan

 Architects are the chief designers of any building specs, and their services do come with a steep cost.
-Fees for drawing plans alone can cost thousands of dollars to get the job done, and some architects even receive a percentage of the total construction cost for the project.
+Fees for drawing plans alone can cost thousands of dollars to finish the job.
+Furthermore, some architects even receive a percentage of the total construction cost for the project.

-Their work is necessary to develop a blueprint for the final design, which is why it’s so important to select the right architect whose skills, experience, and expenses are the right fit for your warehouse construction project.
+Generally speaking, their work is necessary to develop a blueprint for the final design.
+This is why it’s so important to select the right architect whose skills, experience, and expenses are the right fit for your warehouse construction project.
 Using a service like BUILD IT connects you to a wide selection of talented tradespeople and construction experts, including architects, who have been vetted and approved to provide their services for the types of jobs you need to complete.

 Your next warehouse construction project will help your business support clients far and wide all across the country.
-That’s why it’s so important to construct a building that is of the highest quality, and that helps you maintain those crucial client relationships.
+This is why it’s so important to construct a building that is of the highest quality.
+It will help you maintain those crucial client relationships.